 2. The Greater Rift Valley of Kenya, expanding across the East African Rift Valley.

-3. The Cocoa Belt of Ghana, expanding across the West African Guinean Forests.
+3. The Ghana Cocoa Belt, expanding across the West African Guinean Forests.